Can You Have a Guide Dog If You’re in the Philippines and You are Blind?

 Golden Retriever as guide dog

-Next is Golden retriever.
-There are many similarities between Golden Retriever and Labrador Retriever.
-Because of their size, they are intimidating to humans and other dogs, but still, they are very effective and fun to be with.
+Next up is the Golden Retriever.
+There are many similarities between Golden Retrievers and Labrador Retrievers.
+Due to their size, they can be intimidating to both humans and other dogs, yet they remain effective and are incredibly fun to be around.

 German Shepherd as guide dog